lit-mod-viz/algo-detection/test-corpus/README.md

 The Suspected Algo corpus includes:

+- Cook, William Wallace. *His Friend the Enemy*.
+New York, NY: G.W.
+Dillingham Company, 1903.
-- Cook, William Wallace. *Adrift in the Unknown, or, Queer Adventures in a Queer Realm*.
+- Cook. *Adrift in the Unknown, or, Queer Adventures in a Queer Realm*.
 New York, NY: Street & Smith, 1904.
-- DeMorgan, John and William Wallace Cook under the pseudonym Captain Luther Barr.
-“Paul Jones’ Defiance.” *Paul Jones Weekly: Stories of American Revolution*, December 2, 1905.
-- DeMorgan, John and William Wallace Cook under the pseudonym Captain Luther Barr.
-“Paul Jones’ Pledge.” *Paul Jones Weekly: Stories of American Revolution*, October 14, 1905.
 - Cook. *Cast Away At The Pole*.
 The Adventure Library 144.
 New York, NY: Street & Smith, 1904.
+- DeMorgan, John and William Wallace Cook under the pseudonym Captain Luther Barr.
+“Paul Jones’ Pledge.” *Paul Jones Weekly: Stories of American Revolution*, October 14, 1905.

+- DeMorgan, John and William Wallace Cook under the pseudonym Captain Luther Barr.
+“Paul Jones’ Defiance.” *Paul Jones Weekly: Stories of American Revolution*, December 2, 1905.
+- Cook. *A Quarter to Four, Or, The Secret of Fortune Island*.
+New York, NY: G.W.
+Dillingham Company, 1909.
 - Cook.
 “Castaways of the Year 2000.” *The Argosy*, December 1912.
 - Cook.
 “Gold Grabbers.” *The Argosy*, June 1914.
 - Cook.
 “Skates, Skis and a Saphead.” *Wide-Awake Magazine*, January 10, 1916.